DGLewiss/Module-1-Challenge/README.md

 # Landscape

 BlackRock’s Aladdin provides an array of services that justify a position in multiple domains within the financial industry.
 The discipline that BlackRock's Aladdin ticks the most boxes with is asset management.
 As technology applications continue to advance and our dependence on technology grows, innovations within the industry progress quickly.
 Key trends encompass the optimisation of processes through digital transformation, implementation of AI, Machine learning and improvement in quantitative analysis.
 Machine learning systems and AI are often implemented to support another trend in the industry, improving client experience and satisfaction with service.
-Clients of asset management firms are also shifting toward a ‘greener’ investment portfolio.
+Clients of asset management firms are also shifting toward a ‘greener’ investment portfolio, putting their money where their values are.
 Growing awareness of environmental and social impacts on financial performance requires firms to demonstrate ESG consideration in investment decisions and offer ESG-concentrated investments.

 *MAJOR COMPETITORS!!!